The sinuses are air pockets located inside the bones in the

 must be used in order to prevent worsening of symptoms or

-addiction with the prescription nasal sprays, but there can be other side effects - check with your doctor.
+addiction with the steroid nasal sprays, but there can be other side effects - check with your doctor.

 It is also extremely important for most people to use a humidifier, especially in the winter.
 I prefer a hot mist vaporizer, as